-Make a better future: by doing superlative work with uncompromising integrity.
-Sounds lofty but we believe our uncompromising standards for excellence as billing specialists means that pediatricians can then provide better care for children.
+Make a better future: by doing superlative work with uncompromising integrity and professionalism.
+Sounds lofty, but we believe our standards for excellence as billing specialists means that pediatricians can then provide better care for children.
 When children are vibrant and healthy, anything is possible and we all sleep better knowing that the future is in good hands.
-We accomplish this by being dedicated experts who are accessible when needed and flexible to client needs.
+We achieve great results through creative problem solving, attention to detail and being dedicated, driven, experts who are responsive to client needs.

-This also means we strive to be excellent with our co-workers and vendors and we do that by sharing knowledge, supporting each other and fostering mutual trust and respect.
+This also means we strive to "be excellent" with our co-workers and vendors and we do that by sharing knowledge, supporting each other and fostering mutual trust and respect.

-Nourish 360: A commitment to do awesome work is challenging and requires that we cultivate and sustain all parts of us- our mind by rigorous learning, our body by living healthy, our heart by having fun in a flexible work environment.
-This is how we refuel our tanks.
+Nourish 360: A commitment to do excellent work is challenging and requires that we cultivate and sustain all parts of us-our mind by rigorous learning, our body by living healthy, our heart by a rewarding, fun and flexible work environment.
+This is how we fuel our tanks:

-Be of service: We aim to be stewards of the community and world around us.
-We reach out, support and give back because we acknowledge that we are at our best when of service to others.
-We leave the world better than when we found it because it is the right thing to do.
+Be of service: We are stewards of the community and world around us.
+We support and give back a because we acknowledge that we are at our best when of service to others.
+We leave the world better than it was when we found it because it is the right thing to do.